Full Circle with Michael Palin: Episode One: Alaska and Russia

 Palin begins his trek around the Pacific Rim at Little Diomede Island, Alaska, in hopes of returning there in a year's time.
 Arriving at Nome, he visits with a goldpanner on the "Golden Sands of Nome".
-Next, he journeys to Kodiak Island, but gets stuck for a couple extra days due to fog and misses the flight he had planned with the US Coast Guard to the western island of Attu.
+Next, he journeys to Kodiak Island, but gets stuck for a couple of extra days due to fog and misses the flight he had planned with the US Coast Guard to the western island of Attu.
 However, he does catch a glimpse of the Kodiak brown bear.
 Palin and his crew find an alternative: they catch the last Alaska Airlines flight of the year from Anchorage to Petropavlovsk in Russia.
 Arriving on the Kamchatka Peninsula, he meets his guide Igor Nosov and his assistants.
 They board a helicopter and observe the Kronotsky Nature Reserve, which contains some active volcanoes, as well as some reindeer.
 Moving on to the city of Magadan, he visits an old Gulag camp with a survivor.
 In Vladivostok, he observes the once-powerful Pacific Fleet and is given an opportunity to sing Polyushko-polye with the Pacific Fleet Ensemble.